Peaceful protestors clash over UN migrant pact in downtown Toronto

 “The people that I’ve spoken to all seem to be repelled by her ideas,” Rachel added.

-Another counter-protester, who has worked with anti-racist coalitions opposing bigotry in Toronto for two years and requested to remain anonymous, identified the groups and flags rallied behind Goldy.
+Another counter-protester, who has worked with anti-racist coalitions opposing bigotry in Toronto for two years and requested to remain anonymous for safety concerns, identified the groups and flags rallied behind Goldy.

 The man, hidden behind dark aviators, pointed out the flags of white-nationalist group, Identity Canada.
 He also indicated the presence of a militia, dubbed the Three Percenters, protesting alongside Goldy and her supporters.